The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 const readonly = await identity.toReadonly()

-// Or directly from a descriptor (e.g., from another wallet)
+// Or directly from a wildcard template (e.g., exported from another wallet)

 // Use in a watch-only wallet